Jessz5/MTA_Ridership_Analysis/README.md

 FROM dec_2024_ridership;
 ```

-In December 2024, the MTA subway system recorded a total ridership of **97,422,983**.
+In December 2024, the MTA subway system recorded a total ridership of **97,422,983 rides**.

 ### 2. Busiest and Least Busy Days
 ```sql